-Harold and Julie have now been married for 13 years.
-During their second year of marriage, they had twins: one boy and one girl.
-They also purchased a home right outside of a major Texas city.
-Harold is a network engineer.
-He typically works a lot of hours during the week.
-Although he is often tired, he takes pride in being able to provide a comfortable lifestyle for his family.
-In his free time, he enjoys spending time with his children, traveling and searching the internet.
+Let's imagine a married couple named Harold and Julie have now been married for 13 years.
+During their second year of marriage, they had twins: a boy and a girl.
+They also purchased a home in the suburbs of Dallas.
+Harold is a network engineer for Cisco who works a lot of hours.
+Although he is tired after work, he takes pride in being able to provide a comfortable lifestyle for his family.
+In his free time, he enjoys spending time with his children, traveling and watching "Game of Thrones".

 Julie is a district manager for a major retail chain.
 She loves trying new things out.
 Julie drops the children off at school and assists them with their homework in the evening.
 In her free time, she likes to spend time with her family, especially her children.

-Unfortunately, the last year of Harold’s and Julie’s marriage has been nothing short of miserable for the couple.
+Unfortunately, the last several years of their marriage has been nothing short of miserable for the couple.
 They argued consistently over finances.
-During the last three months, Harold became increasingly disengaged with the marriage.
+During the last three months, Harold became increasingly disengaged, since nothing he says or does helps and seems to make things worse.

-The couple attended marriage counseling to try to salvage the marriage because they were both hesitant about what a divorce would mean for their family.
+The couple attended marriage counseling to try to salvage the marriage because they fearedwhat a divorce would mean for their children.
 The marriage counseling did not work and now they have made the decision to divorce.
 How can Harold and Julie go about getting a divorce in Texas?
-We will discuss the following basic provisions that govern divorce actions in Texas below.

 Where Should You File For Divorce?

-Now that Harold and Julie have decided to get divorced, they need to decide where to file one.
-They should file for divorce in the county where they have resided for three months prior to filing for divorce.
+Now that Harold and Julie have decided to divorce, they need to decide where to file one.
+Assuming they've been in Texas at least 6 months, they must file for divorce in the County where they have resided for the three months prior to filing for divorce.

-- A domiciliary of this state for the preceding six-month period; and
+1. A domiciliary of this state for the preceding six-month period; and,

-Do You Need to File a Temporary Restraining Order (TRO)?
+Should You Request a Temporary Restraining Order (TRO)?

-A restraining order may be filed at the same time that a divorce petition is filed.
-However, it is not always needed.
-If the decision to divorce was not amicable, Harold and Julie, and perhaps you may want to consider filing a temporary restraining order.
-Parties who choose to divorce should always discuss the option of a restraining order with their attorney.
+A Temporary Restraining Order may be filed at the same time that a divorce petition is filed, or afterwards.
+Julie should request a Temporary Restraining Order.
+Parties who choose to divorce should discuss the option of a restraining order with their attorney.

-Pursuant to the Texas Family Code section 6.501, a restraining order may be filed for the preservation of the property of spouses as well as for the protection of the parties as necessary, including an order prohibiting one or both parties from engaging in activities such as:
+Pursuant to the Texas Family Code section 6.501, a restraining order may be rfor the preservation of the property of spouses as well as for the protection of the parties as necessary, including an order prohibiting one or both parties from engaging in activities such as:

 - Threatening a person or the other party in any manner; or